Step-by-step towards justice … in the High Leigh Conference Centre (Photograph: Patrick Comerford, 2017)

 Bishop Margaret, who is the second woman to become a bishop in Africa, was leading this morning’s Bible study (Matthew 11: 20-24).

-She challenged us to think of do we respond in love and not in judgment.
-Drawing on the wisdom of the Carthusian monks of Grand Chartreuse, and asked: ‘I became human for you, will you become God with me?’
+She challenged us to think of whether we respond in love and not in judgment.
+And, drawing on the wisdom of the Carthusian monks of Grand Chartreuse, she asked: ‘I became human for you, will you become God with me?’

 To illustrate how we might respond in love and not in judgment, she shared ‘The Story of a Sign’ by Alonso Alvarez Barreda, with music by Giles Lamb.
 This short film from Purplefeather illustrates the power of words to radically change our message and our effect upon the world: